Bundles of spectra and algebraic K-theory: The principal -fibration associated to an -bundle

-Notice that there is a canonical isomorphism $(Y^{\times})_{b} \cong Y_{b}^{\times}$.
-It is straightforward to verify that the construction $Y \mapsto Y^{\times}$ is functorial for maps of $G$-modules.
+It is straightforward to verify that the construction $Y \mapsto Y^{\times}$ is functorial for maps of $G$-spaces.
 We will at times write $\mu = (-)^{\times}$ for the resulting functor.
-The assumption that $p$ is a quasifibration is the minimal hypothesis necessary for the construction to be sensible.
-In practice, $p$ will be either a $qf$-fibration or an $h$-fibration.
-Notice that a $G$-torsor with $p$ an $h$-fibration of $G$-modules is exactly a principal $G$-fibration, as defined in \S\ref{principal_fibrations_section}. \end{construction}
+The assumption that $p$ is a quasifibration is the minimal hypothesis necessary for the construction to be possible.
+In practice, $p$ will be either a $qf$-fibration or an $h$-fibration. \end{construction}